-In 1868, the Republicans nominated the war hero Ulysses S. Grant for president, hoping that Grant's tremendous popularity in the North would help them control the White House and propel their Reconstruction plans through the federal government.
-The Democrats nominated Horatio Seymour, the governor of New which was ratified and adopted in 1870.
-The Fifteenth Amendment prohibited any state from denying citizens the right to vote on the grounds of race, color, or previous condition of servitude.
+In 1868, there was no way the Republicans were going to allow Johnson to run for reelection.
+Instead, they nominated the war hero Ulysses S. Grant for president, hoping that Grant's tremendous popularity in the North would help them control the White House and propel their Reconstruction plans through the federal government.
+The Democrats nominated Horatio Seymour, the governor of New York.

-York.
 To the shock of the Republicans, the race between Grant and Seymour was relatively close.
 Although Grant obtained a majority in the Electoral College, he won the popular vote by only 300,000 ballots.
 Since an estimated 450,000 black people had voted for Grant, it was clear that a narrow majority of white Americans had cast their ballots for Seymour.